 Yes, either a passport card or passport book is required.
 Note: For air travel, only a passport book is accepted.

-No. REAL ID, enhanced driver’s license, or driver’s license alone will not be accepted for international travel.
+No. REAL ID, enhanced driver’s license, or driver’s licenses are valid on their own for domestic identification and U.S. domestic flights.
+They will not be accepted alone for international travel.

-What is the difference between passport book and card?
+What is the difference between a passport book and a card?

 Do minors need passports to travel to Mexico?